Frequently Asked Questions

 If you need assistance, please contact the archives.

-• Archives rarely hold the rights to the materials in their collections, and this is the case for the CIAA.
+Archives rarely hold the rights to the materials in their collections, and this is the case for the CIAA.
 Therefore, we cannot give you permission to publish.
 It is your responsibility to determine whether an item is under copyright and who holds the copyright.
-It is also your responsibility to obtain permission to publish.
+It is also your responsibility to obtain permission to publish from the copyright holder.

 We recommend that you consult the Society of American Archivists’ guide Copyright and Unpublished Material: An Introduction for Users of Archives and Manuscript Collections.